Counter Example

 Next steps

-- Weather example - adds async API calls and middleware
+- GitHub Lookup - adds async API calls, effects, and TaskManager

 - Markdown Preview - adds debug overlay and feature flags